jasonmw324/Bridge-Condition-Classification/README.md

 - `percent_adt_truck` – Percentage of truck traffic
 - `max_span_len_mt` – Maximum span length in meters
 - `age` – Calculated as `2021 - year_built`, representing the age of the bridge
-- `bridge_condition` – Target variable indicating condition (Poor, Fair, Good)
-- `structure_kind` – General type of bridge structure
-- `structure_type` – Specific type of bridge structure
 - `design_load` – Load rating/design category
-- `functional_class` – Functional classification of the road the bridge carries
-- `service_on` – Type of service or road
 - `reconstructed` – Binary indicator if the bridge has ever been reconstructed

 The target variable `bridge_condition` was composed of the following groups: